yesbotics/simple-serial-protocol-node/README.md

-# Simple Serial Protocol for Node.js (TypeScript and ES6)
+# Simple Serial Protocol for Node.js written in Typescript
 Provides easy and robust general purpose serial communication between Node.js and Arduino(-compatible) devices.
 This package covers the Node.js implementation of [Simple Serial Protocol].